 According to J. W. Mackail, editor of Select Epigrams from the Greek

 Anthology, "The Greek word 'epigram' in its original meaning is precisely

 equivalent to the Latin word 'inscription'; and it probably came into use in

 this sense at a very early period of Greek history, anterior even to the

 invention of prose.
 Inscriptions at that time, if they went beyond a mere name

 or set of names, or perhaps the bare statement of a single fact, were

 necessarily in verse, then the single vehicle of organised expression."

-In other words, the first epigrams were poems that
+In other words, the first epigrams were short poems that

 were inscribed on things such as gravestones and monuments.